papr8ka/-lwjgl-basics-wiki/ShaderProgram-Utility.md

-This page will cover the steps required to create your own re-usable ShaderProgram utility class.
+This page will cover the steps required to create your own re-usable ShaderProgram utility class in LWJGL.
 Alternatively, you can skip this step and use the more advanced ShaderProgram utility already included in lwjgl-basics: [see here](https://github.com/mattdesl/lwjgl-basics/blob/master/src/mdesl/graphics/glutils/ShaderProgram.java).

 ## Set-Up